-Maine requires newborns’ hearing to be screened before they are discharged from the hospital.
+Hearing Screening: Maine requires newborns’ hearing to be screened before they are discharged from the hospital.
 A child develops critical speaking and language skills in the first few years of life, and if a hearing loss is caught early, doctors can treat it so that it doesn’t interfere with that development.

 Critical Congenital Heart Disease (CCHD) Screening: CCHD is a birth defect in the structure of the heart or how blood flows through the heart.
 This painless screening measures how much oxygen is in your baby's blood.
 Click here for a video to learn more about this screening.

-In accordance with State of Maine recommendations, all infants born in Maine are screened at birth for CF if the family agree.
+Cystic Fibrosis (CF) Screening: In accordance with State of Maine recommendations, all infants born in Maine are screened at birth for CF if the family agree.
 Genetic counseling is available to parents of infants who screen positive for CF or who are carriers of the CF gene.
 Learn more about CF.

 You are the most important person in keeping your baby safe.
 Please never leave your baby alone at any time.
 All of our hospital staff must wear a photo ID badge.
 Staff caring for infants have a special pink band across the bottom of their ID badge.
 Only staff with the pink stripe should transport your baby.
-Immediately tell our staff of anyone you think is suspicious.
+Immediately tell our staff about anyone you think is suspicious.
 Since staff will approach anyone carrying a newborn in their arms in the halls, place him or her in the bassinet if you leave your room.

 If you are not married and need to fill in paternity papers, both parents must sign the paternity form in front of a notary public.
 You may get the papers notarized at the Family Birth Center.
 These forms are sent to the Portland City Clerk’s office and the Department of Human Services Vital Records Unit in Augusta.